Muhammad Muhsin Ibrahim

 discipline.
 Once I told my brother about it.
 He suspiciously asked why.
 He

 simply laughed it off when I finished.
-I was earlier afraid that he was going
+I was earlier afraid that he would blast me with a litany of what was not what everyone wanted me to do, or

 Medicine, he obviously meant.

-As guessed or rather expected, I
+As I had guessed, or rather expected, I

 into any of the three science colleges under the Board; I ended up in Government Technical College ,